 Gorton’s Pond Gazebo

 Directly before the police department on Veterans Memorial Drive is a moderately-sized parking lot.
-From there, it is a short walk down to the Gorton Gazebo.
-You can put your kayaks into the pond adjacent to the gazebo.
+It is a short walk down to the Gorton Gazebo, and you can put your kayaks into the pond adjacent to the pavilion.

 Gorton’s Pond Boat Ramp

 Another option is the pond’s boat ramp, located in the back left of the police department’s parking lot.
-There is more room back there if you have a trailer for your kayaks.
+There is more room if you have a trailer for your kayaks.

 Highlights of Kayaking on Gorton’s Pond